 “Kim Krejus and all of the teachers at 16th street, empower their students to be their own unique, self sufficient and dynamic instruments.
 Constantly searching for truth in the work is always of primary importance, and is reiterated in every moment during classes.” – Kestie Morassi, Lead Actress Wolf Creek, Satisfaction and is currently on the Full Time Program 2013-2014

-You will develop the vocal, physical and imaginative vitality to live fully on stage.
-In the second half of the program, you will learn to integrate these skills with an intimacy that is required to be a great screen actor.
+The Full Time Program integrates American acting techniques with British/European theatrical training allowing actors to develop the vocal, physical and imaginative vitality to live fully on stage and to assimilate these skills with the intimacy required to be a great screen actor.

 We nurture your artistic development and your professional aspirations through extensive mentorship and individual guidance.
 You will apply your craft to a professional environment through collaboration with screen industry professionals in an on-set experience.
 Scenes will be chosen to highlight your unique talent in a graduating screen project.

 At the end of the program, you will go with your fellow colleagues on a 2-day retreat to reflect on your purpose for being an actor, the values that will serve you in your professional lives and the contribution you wish to make in our industry and community.

 The 16th Street Full Time Program has already gained a reputation as leading the way in a new style for actor training in Australia.
 You will graduate with confidence in your craft and feel a part of an artistic community.
 You will forge connections with industry professionals as you embark upon or continue your career as a professional actor.
 Our graduates have secured representation within esteemed agencies worldwide and have performed on stages and screens across Australia and internationally.